Creating a Community through the arts

 Wokingham's Living Advent Calendar usually runs from 1st to 24th December each year.

-Welcome to our fantastic interactive Advent Calendar.
+Welcome to our fantastic interactive Advent Calendar review.

 WOKINGHAM CHRISTMAS MARKET